VIII. Questions and Answers on the Inside Story of the Bible

-Question 1: I’ve studied the Bible for more than twenty years.
-I’m sure that outside the Bible there is no God’s word.
-All God’s word is in the Bible.
-Any belief against or beyond the Bible is a heresy and is a fallacy.
+Question 1: I have studied the Bible for more than 20 years.
+I can be certain that there is no word of God outside of the Bible.
+All of God’s word is in the Bible.
+Anything that violates or goes beyond the Bible is heresy and fallacy!

 from the movie script of Disclose the Mystery About the Bible